 Martin Luther King, Jr. engaged in direct action, non-violent protests that brought attention to the atrocities being experienced by Black Americans in a segregated aparthied system.
 His efforts, along with those of many nameless activists, captivated the imagination and provided a blueprint for combating oppression in the United States and abroad.
 This multimedia lecture presented by antiracist educator, Lasana Hotep, will take participants on a journey behind the experiences that shaped Dr. King, his contribution to the current Antiracist movement and the global impact of his work to create a more racially just world.

 Registration for this event is now closed.
-Those interested may still view the event livestream on YouTube beginning at 5:30pm on Friday, January 15th.
+Those interested may still view the event livestream recording on YouTube.

 FROM RESILIENCE TO BLACK LIBERATION: